tetlika/task/README.md

 ./run.sh <N>
 ```

-Where <N> is number of workers you want to spawn, e.g. 3, 4, 1, etc ...
+Where "<N>" is number of workers you want to spawn, e.g. 3, 4, 1, etc ...

 After launching environment you will get following containers:
 ```